lehicaldwel/Code-refactor/README.md

 1. Search Engine Optimization
     - Optimize for an **increase** of visibility for your target audience online.
 2. Online Reputation Management
-    - Allows you to see what your potiental consumers are search
+    - Allows you to see what your potiental consumers are searching for.
 3. Social Media Marketing
     - Increase your social media lead by determining where your main source of audience are coming from.

+The landing page also has a side bar giving the viewer more information on how Horiseon can offer the best service to the viewer and how they can be successful.
+- Lead Gerenation
+    - Horiseon will find the best stragies to meet the need of your bussiness as well are your potential consumer.
+- Brand Awareness
+    -  Find the best way to increase your search volume.
+- Cost Management
+    - As you increase decrease the cost of your business through Horseon cost management.

 - - -